igordejanovic/parglare/docs/conflicts.md

      (1 + 2) * 3

-If the shift of `*` and `3` is done instead of reducing, the reduction would first reduce multiplication and than sum (reduction is always done on the top of the stack).
+If the shift of `*` and `3` is done instead of reducing, the reduction would first reduce multiplication and then sum (reduction is always done on the top of the stack).
 We will have the following result:

     1 + (2 * 3)

-From the point of arithmetic priorities, preffered solution is the last one but the parser don't know arithmentic rules.
+From the point of view arithmetic priorities, preffered solution is the last one but the parser don't know arithmetic rules.

-If you analyze this grammar using [pglr command](./pglr.md) you will see that the LR tables have Shift/Reduce conflicts as there is a state in which parser can't decide wether to shift or to reduce (we just saw that situation).
+If you analyze this grammar using [pglr command](./pglr.md) you will see that the LR tables have Shift/Reduce conflicts as there is a state in which parser can't decide whether to shift or to reduce (we just saw that situation).

-parglare gives you various tools to be more explicit with your grammar and to resolve those conflicts.
+parglare gives you various tools to be more explicit with your grammar and to resolve these conflicts.

 There are two situations when conflicts can't be resolved:

-- you need more than one lookahead to disambiguate
+- you need more than one lookahead to disambiguate,
-- your language is inherently ambiguous
+- your language is inherently ambiguous.

-If you end up in one of these situations you should use GLR parsing, which will fork the parser in state which has multiple path, and explore all possibilities.
+If you end up in one of these situations you should use GLR parsing, which will fork the parser at each state which has multiple paths, and explore all possibilities.

 ## Resolving conflicts